Exercising after having a baby

 You're up to 4 times more likely to stop smoking successfully if you do it with NHS support.

-Call the NHS Smokefree helpline on 0300 123 1044 for details of your local NHS stop smoking service, or go to the Smokefree website.
+Call the free National Smokefree helpline on 0300 123 1044 for details of your local NHS stop smoking service, or go to the NHS Better Health Quit smoking website.

 You can also talk to your health visitor about local stop smoking classes.